Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Results

 \textbf{Efficiency of reduced-descriptor models and stability of molecular dynamics}.
-The models obtained using reduced descriptors provide, together with the increment in accuracy up to a four-fold increase in the efficiency during training and deployment (Tab.~S1).
-Improvement in efficiency results from lower-per-iteration costs.
-For training, it can only be obtained with a recently developed iterative solver~\cite{chmiela2022accurate}, while the speedup is always present when using the GDML model.
+The models obtained using reduced descriptors, together with the increment in accuracy provide up to a ten-fold increase in efficiency during training and four-fold during deployment (Tab.~S1).
+Improvement in efficiency results from the fact that there are less noisy features in the reduced model, which leads to lower per-iteration costs.
+For training, such efficiency can only be obtained with a recently developed iterative solver~\cite{chmiela2023accurate}, while the evaluation speedup is always present when using the GDML model.

 We also checked the stability of molecular dynamics simulations employing reduced models.
-We found that optimally reduced models for Ac-Ala3-NHMe and the buckyball catcher (ML$_{R0.4}$ and ML$_{R0.2}$ respectively) are stable and the corresponding energy is conserved during the dynamics at 300K with 0.5~fs time step for 500~ps (Fig.~S3).
+We found that optimally reduced models for Ac-Ala3-NHMe (ML$_{R0.6}$ with 3000 training points, 0.3~fs timestep) and the buckyball catcher (ML$_{R0.2}$ with 1000 training points, 0.5~fs timestep) are stable and the corresponding energy is conserved during the dynamics at 300K for 3~ns.

+In complex systems, long simulations can be unstable due to incomplete dataset even with the default global descriptor.
+For example, AT-AT show degraded stability when encountering rare/new configurations that are not well sampled in the dataset (decomposes due to leaving the planar configuration or due to hydrogen transfer from T to A).
+Still, we find that simulations can remain stable for 3~ns with the default ML$_{R1.0}$ and the reduced ML$_{R0.5}$ models (1000 training points, 0.1~fs timestep).
+Further stability depends on the accuracy of the underlying original model.
+Thus, with increasing complexity of the PES, one should consider using active learning to detect ``dark'' states and adding them to the training process regardless of the employed descriptor.

-Models with further reduced descriptors can describe a smaller part of the PES and lead to artificial behaviour (e.g. steric clashes or fragmentation).
+Models with substantially reduced descriptors can only describe a smaller part of the PES and lead to artificial behaviour (e.g. steric clashes or fragmentation).
 Such artifacts happen with a higher probability in flexible molecules where atom pairs corresponding to removed features might come close, and their relative position cannot be neglected anymore.
-For example, we encounter steric clushes in Ac-Ala3-NHMe when using ML$_{R0.4}$ trained on 1000 configurations, even though test errors are lower than those in original ML$_{R1.0}$ model.
-Therefore, smaller prediction errors do not always lead to a more reliable ML model when tested in an extended simulation of several hundred picoseconds (see also Ref.~\cite{stocker2022robust}).
-Using slightly bigger descriptor ML$_{R0.5}$ or increasing the accuracy by training on 3000 configurations solves this issue.
+For example, we encounter steric clushes in Ac-Ala3-NHMe when using ML$_{R0.4}$ trained on 1000 configurations at 0.5~fs timestep, even though test errors are lower than those of the global ML$_{R1.0}$ model.
+Therefore, smaller prediction errors do not always lead to a more reliable ML model when tested in an extended simulation of several nanoseconds (see also Ref.~\cite{stocker2022robust}).